fgrehm/devstep/docs/cli/commands.md

 # CLI Commands
 --------------

+# TODO: Update to reflect the new yaml configs

 ## `devstep hack`

 This is the easiest way to get started with Devstep.
 By running the command